nimbix/jarvice-helm/scripts/README.md

 $ export KUBECONFIG=~/.kube/config.eks
 ```

+If the kubeconfig file exists, a new context for the EKS cluster will be added
+to it.
+If the kubeconfig file doesn't exist, it will be created.

 ### Execution examples

 As seen in the `--help` output, this is the minimal command line one can use